MutatingFunc/mutatingfunc.github.io/content/blog/2023-10-31 iPadOS vs macOS.md

 * The animations are so good… ✨
 * The cursor is a nice and symmetric circle, clearly defining the interaction to perform.
 Not a miniature cap for a zebra! 🦓
     * Don’t like the pointer effects?
 You can turn them off in Settings!
-    * “Oh, but I need pixel-perfect precision” - No, you don’t.
+    * “Oh, but for what I do I need pixel-perfect precision” - No, you don’t.
 If you’re using your cursor for this, you’re doing it wrong.
 Apps have snap guides and text fields for this sort of thing.
 * Minimal window chrome, and windows adopt an iPhone-style compact layout when small!
-And this has real benefits for side-by-side multitasking on 4k/built-in displays.
+And this has real benefits for side-by-side multitasking with many windows on 4k/built-in displays.

 ## Power-user features
 * Shortcuts automations.
 Amazing utility on iPadOS, missing on macOS.
-Admittedly, 3rd party options are available on macOS for a price, or a good deal of time.
+Admittedly, 3rd party options are available on macOS for a price, and a fair bit of research & discovery time.
     * What are automation triggers good for?
 Try pairing dark mode with Do Not Disturb for use in lectures, making your text size larger at night, or playing a startup chime when connecting your external display! 🎵
 * iPadOS’s share menu has useful options like “Copy” and “Save to Files”.
 It’s also a powerhouse when loaded with custom-made Shortcuts.
-    * On macOS, you sometimes have to break context to save content from an app to the filesystem, or depending on the app you may have to add it to the filesystem to get it into a Shortcut!
+    * On macOS, you sometimes have to break context to save content from an app to the filesystem via copy & paste, or depending on the app you may have to add it to the filesystem to get it into a Shortcut!
 * Native iPhone apps.
-But all of them, with touch, not like in macOS where 99% of developers opt-out and many of the rest don’t work.. macOS just has variations on windowing and spaces
+But all of them, with touch, not like in macOS where 99% of developers opt-out and many of the rest don’t work..

 ## Hardware
 * Rear-facing camera, good for grabbing the diagram from a slide when taking notes!